devloco/create-react-wptheme/README.md

 -   Your WordPress dev server is running at http<nolink>://localhost/wordpress
     -   the homepage setting in your main package.json file will probably work just fine.
-    -   The homepage line in your main package.json will be something like: `"homepage": "/wordpress/wp-content/themes/<your theme's folder name>"`
+    -   The homepage line in your main package.json will be something like: `"homepage": "/wordpress/wp-content/themes/<Your Theme's Root Folder>"`
 -   But you know that your production server runs WordPress from the root: http<nolink>://mycoolblog.com/
     -   In this case you want to remove the `/wordpress` part, so set the "homepage" line in your `user.prod.json` file to:
-        `"homepage": "/wp-content/themes/<your theme's folder name>"`
+        `"homepage": "/wp-content/themes/<Your Theme's Root Folder>"`
     -   Then run `npm run build`
     -   **Note** at this point, **your theme will appear broken on your dev server**.
 But it should look as expected on your production server.